-If you’re thinking about treating yourself to a new TV this season, you’ll find a huge range of brands offering 4K TV deals.
-So which one should you pick?
-You can’t go wrong with a trusted brand like LG, which is known for producing high-quality TVs using the latest technology.
-But because of the focus on high-quality products, it isn’t easy to find cheap LG TVs.
-That’s why we’re here to help with this round-up of LG TV deals to help you score a great new TV for a bargain price.
+If you’re thinking about purchasing a new TV, you’ll find a massive range of brands offering 4K TV deals.
+But it’s not always easy to know which brand you should opt for, especially if you can’t see the TV in question in person.
+So it’s never a bad plan to stick with a reputable, trusted brand like LG.
+LG is known for its high-quality TVs which include all the features you need like smart TV options.
+But this high quality doesn’t come cheap, and LG TVs can be pricey.
+But that’s why we’re here to help with this round-up of LG TV deals to help you score a great new TV for a bargain price.

 - 65-inch LG 4K NanoCell TV — $997, was $1,200